-Wether it be to test, speed up your site with caching (read nate berkopec’s post) or to simply save time setting up seed data, it can be useful to import your production data to local.
+Whether it be to test, debug how to cache your site to make it faster (read nate berkopec’s post), or to simply save time setting up seed data, it can be useful to import your production data to local.

 Since I’m part of a small product shop, we do most of our deploys with dokku.
 Recently we started using the dokku-postgres plugin to manage postgres databases.
 Dokku-postgres also makes it really easy to import the production or staging database to local, given you’ve set up ssh.